Bangladesh marks opening of country's longest bridge

 Officials said the bridge will connect at least 21 districts in the southern and southwestern regions of Bangladesh.

-After allegations of corruption by the World Bank surfaced involving a Canadian construction firm, the World Bank said in a 2012 statement that it found elements of corruption in the plans for the Padma Bridge and decided to stay away from funding $1.2 billion of the project.
+The World Bank said in 2012 that it found elements of corruption involving a Canadian construction firm in the plans for the Padma Bridge and decided to stay away from funding $1.2 billion for the project.

 The decision prompted other lending agencies including the Asian Development Bank, Japan International Cooperation Agency and Islamic Development Bank to distance themselves from the project.
-Hasina then said Bangladesh would build the bridge with domestic funds.
+Hasina then said Bangladesh would build the bridge with its own funds.

-The corruption charges went to a superior court in Ontario, Canada that acquitted three former top executives of SNC-Lavalin, the Canadian firm, in an international bribery case linked to the bridge's construction in 2017.
+The corruption charges went to a Superior Court in Ontario, Canada, which acquitted three former top executives of SNC-Lavalin, the Canadian firm, in an international bribery case linked to the bridge's construction in 2017.

-Hasina also defied bitter criticism by her political opposition led by former Prime Minister Khaleda Zia during the construction of the bridge.